-Even so, the rules kept evolving into the 1900s, and recently, almost the entire gambling decision lies with the citizens.
+Even so, the rules kept evolving into the 1900s, and recently, almost the entire gaming decision lies with the citizens.

 Generally, Canadian gambling laws are enacted only to oversee the activities and protect Canadian citizens.
-The final gambling decisions, however, are subjected to individual players to take precautions and gamble responsibly.
+The final gaming decisions, however, are subjected to individual players to take precautions and gamble responsibly.

 Is online gambling legal in Canada?

 Generally, this is where there’s stark ambiguity in the Canadian gambling laws.
-According to the Canadian Criminal Code, gambling is only legal in casinos operated by either the country governments or the provincial governments.
+According to the Canadian Criminal Code, gambling is only legal in gambling providers operated by either the country governments or the provincial governments.
 The law further states that hosting a web-based casino is illegal in the country.

 Unfortunately, the country’s government doesn’t offer the local companies a license to run one or online casinos.
 On the other hand, the provincial governments are permitted by law to decide whether to allow poker or gambling activities within their borders.
 These same authorities also have permission to authorize specific betting forms that may be run through computers within their provincial boundaries.

-That means no online casinos are permitted by law to operate locally in Canada, except the Kahnawake Mohawk nation casino website.
-However, citizens are not prohibited from participating in online casinos operated offshore.
-As a result, Canadian residents can take part in licensed and authorized casinos without limitations.
+That means no online gambling providers are permitted by law to operate locally in Canada, except the Kahnawake Mohawk nation website.
+However, citizens are not prohibited from participating in online gambling operated offshore.
+As a result, Canadian residents can take part in licensed and authorized operators without limitations.

-Offshore gambling agencies’ loose rules have made Canada a primary target for many international online casinos.
+Offshore gambling agencies’ loose rules have made Canada a primary target for many international online gaming platforms.
 This trend is also a result of the rapidly growing number of gamblers and poker participants.
-As a result, it’s upon the player to verify the reputation and license of the online casino of choice before making a decision.
+As a result, it’s upon the player to verify the reputation and license of the online gaming platform of choice before making a decision.

-What gambling laws are specific to online casinos?
+What gambling laws are specific to online gambling?